Your free business.com+ membership unlocks exclusive tech deals and advisor support

 As your company grows, your employees must feel that they belong and that their contributions are vital.
 They want to feel like they’re part of the whole endeavor, not just a cog in the wheel of a department.

-There are many ways to let your team know how vital they are to your company’s mission, including involving everyone in cross-departmental meetings, even if only occasionally.
-This inclusion helps your staff members understand how they fit into the broader business.
-They can also build better and stronger personal connections by taking part in interdepartmental team-building exercises and working with mentors.
+There are many ways to let your team know how vital they are to your company’s mission.
+Involving everyone in cross-departmental meetings — even if only occasionally — helps staff understand how they fit into the broader business.
+Employees also build stronger personal connections through interdepartmental team-building exercises and mentorship programs.

 1. Calculate monthly and annual turnover rates by department.